2016 Chicago Real Estate Market Report and 2017 Outlook

 • More sellers will be able to list their homes.

-• Demand for homes will remain high as more consumers due to affordability.
+• Demand for homes will remain high as more consumers are due to affordability.

 Available Housing Inventory to Remain Lean

-• Many move-up buyers have already sold and purchased near schools, family or larger homes to accommodate growing families.
+• Many move-up buyers have already sold and purchased near schools, families, or larger homes to accommodate growing families.
 There’s no real motivator for them to sell.

-• An almost non-existent distressed property market which has made up decent amounts of available inventory in years past.
+• An almost non-existent distressed property market that has made up decent amounts of available inventory in years past.

 As stated earlier, in late 2016 the FED voted to increase the Fed Funds rate again.